1 0

 In Conclusion:

-I have provided the basics of Māori furniture and tool design, touching on farming and carving.
+I have provided an overview of Māori furniture and tool design, including aspects of farming and carving.
 Now, it is your turn to be creative and innovative.
-Use traditional and historical knowledge – and AI assistance – to innovate while researching.
+Utilise traditional and historical knowledge, along with AI assistance, to innovate while researching.
 Make notes and simple concept sketches as you increase your knowledge.
 Conduct investigations and explore practical and theoretical solutions.
-Finally, solve real-life problems and challenges by producing creative and innovative design work in all subject areas.
+Ultimately, address real-life problems and challenges by producing creative and innovative design solutions across all subject areas.
 Integrate and explore Mātauranga Māori in the process.

 Citation: